 Quinoa is the finest remedy for people with diabetes due to its low glycemic index.
 It’s also rich in nutrients like vitamins, minerals like iron, magnesium, fiber, proteins, and antioxidants.
 It is gluten-free.
 A healthy diabetic diet must incorporate fruits, veggies, and whole grains.
 With this powerful whole grain (Quinoa), lowering the probabilities of getting diabetes is not a challenge anymore.
 Research studies have established that quinoa helps in managing diabetes.
 It is fiber-rich thereby helps a person to stay full for longer.

 Quinoa is very much useful for controlling calorie ingestion and for weight management, the two most key components of diabetes management.
-Quinoa is also antioxidant-dense that helps in decreasing diabetic complications like diabetic eye disease, kidney problems, or heart disorders like stroke.
+It is also antioxidant-dense that helps in decreasing diabetic complications like diabetic eye disease, kidney problems, or heart disorders like stroke.
 Quinoa moderately slows down the raised blood sugar as compared to other grains like rice and wheat.
-This is especially good for diabetics where raised glucose levels can be risky.
+This is especially good for diaicbetics where raised glucose levels can be risky.

 “Quinoa is the ultimate solution for the Foodie Diabetic India”.
 Quinoa is the key element of healthy desserts and a nutritious lifestyle (particularly for diabetics) in a country that is fond of mithai,